 If you have received a notice that your WordPress scheduler does not seem to be running tasks, then this page is for you.

 Firstly, if nobody has visited your site for a while, then this situation is expected.
 WordPress only gets the opportunity to do things when people visit pages.
 No pages = WordPress is never called upon = WordPress cannot kick off any background tasks.
 So, if your site is a development site, or has been moth-balled for some other reason, then this message is not surprising.
 Visit a few pages, and the message should go away.
 If not…

 If you weren’t expecting this message, then take a look at this article.
 It’s an article about why scheduled backups don’t run.
 (If your scheduler is not working, then this is one of the results – but it won’t just be UpdraftPlus scheduled tasks that aren’t running; it’ll be all of them).
-All the reasons we’ve ever come across (after 1,100,000 downloads of UpdraftPlus!) for a scheduler not working are in it.
+All the reasons we’ve ever come across (after over ten million downloads of UpdraftPlus!) for a scheduler not working are in it.

 Posted in: Troubleshooting